aniketghule55/Home-Loan-Data-Analysis-Using-PowerBI/README.md

 - `Home_loan.pbix`: Power BI file containing the home loan analysis.
 - `README.md`: Project overview and instructions.

-## Data Source
-The data used in this project is integrated within the Power BI file and includes various datasets relevant to home loans.
-If there are specific datasets used, they should be documented here.

 ## Installation
 To view and interact with the Power BI report, you'll need to have Power BI Desktop installed.
 You can download it from the [official Power BI website](https://powerbi.microsoft.com/desktop/).